Home Writing Contest Submit Proposal Join Our Team About Us

 Creative Side of Renewable Energy + Benefits

-Transforming Access to Energy:
+Transforming Access to Energy

-Medical Resilience:
+Medical Resilience

-Sklar’s work also extends into the public health sector, where energy access can make the difference between life and death.
-During an Ebola crisis in Africa, Sklar met with World Health Organization (WHO) representatives after presentations he gave to four African embassies in Washington, D.C., to address critical energy gaps in rural clinics.
-A lack of reliable power resulted in life-threatening challenges, he said, including surgeries performed under candlelight, spoiled vaccines in powerless refrigerators, and improperly disinfected medical equipment.
+Sklar’s efforts also spill into the public health sector, where energy access can mean life or death.
+During an Ebola crisis in Africa, he met with World Health Organization (WHO) representatives after giving presentations to four African embassies in Washington, D.C.
+This collaboration aimed to address urgent energy gaps in rural clinics.

 Agrivoltaics and Clean Farming